-At the bottom of the window there are icons to clip to the layer below, preview previous state, reset to default, toggle layer visibility and delete the adjustment layer.
+At the bottom of the window there are icons to clip to the layer below, preview the previous state, reset to default, toggle layer visibility and delete the adjustment layer.

-The result after the adjustments gives a much more natural looking black-and-white conversion.
+The result after the adjustments gives a much more natural-looking black-and-white conversion.

 How would the conversion work on a landscape?

-For example on a landscape you can darken the sky to create contrast between the clouds and the clear sky.
+For example on a landscape, you can darken the sky to create contrast between the clouds and the clear sky.
 Decrease the Blue and/or Cyan values to achieve a dramatic sky.

 To increase the brightness of plants, trees and foliage increase the values of Yellows and/or Greens.

-Balancing out the different color values can give you the precise look you’re looking for.
+Balancing out the different colour values can give you the precise look you’re looking for.
 Play around and experiment with the sliders and you can change the image dramatically to create different interesting effects.